Lifestyle

 Ogbono soup

 Ogbono soup is a typical Nigerian ‘draw’ soup (slippery soup) made from dried mango seeds.
-It originated from among the Igbo tribe.of the South East.
-It could be cooked with veggies, meat, fish or egusi (melon seeds) and eaten with any swallow meal.
+It originated from among the Igbo tribe of southeast Nigeria.
+It can be cooked with veggies, meat, fish, or melon seeds(Egusi) and eaten with any swallow meal.

 Mixed Okra soup

-Mixed okra soup is probated by boiling chopped okra fruits with peppers, tomatoes, onions and palm oil.
-You may optionally add meat, fish, crabs, prawns, locust beans, or a combination, to the mix.
+Mixed (or variety) okra soup is prepared by boiling chopped okra fruits with peppers, tomatoes, onions, and palm oil.
+You may optionally add meat, fish, crabs, prawns, and locust beans (or a combination) to the mix.

-Okra soup is a hearty lunch inspiration which you can eat with any well-known Nigerian swallow meals such as eba, Amala, iyan, fufu and a host of others.
+Okra soup is a hearty lunch inspiration you can eat with any well-known Nigerian swallow meal such as steamed cassava (Eba), Amala, pounded yam (Iyan), cassava meal (Fufu), and a host of others.

 Asaro

 Asaro is another signature meal of the Yoruba people, which has now become a delicacy enjoyed across the nation.
-It is simply yam and beans boiled together (although the beans are optional) till soft and mashed together.
-The other common ingredients of this recipe are palm oil, pepper and tomatoes, with seasoning and salt to taste.
+It is simply yam and beans boiled together (although the beans are optional) until they are soft.
+The mixture is thereafter mashed together.
+The other common ingredients of this recipe are palm oil, pepper, and tomatoes, with seasoning and salt to taste.

 Bean stew

-Whichever the case, bean dishes are rich in protein, carbohydrates, minerals and vitamins.
-You definitely need to sample this rich food.
+Whichever you choose, bean dishes are rich in protein, carbohydrates, minerals, and vitamins.
+You need to sample this rich food.

 Plantains (Fried, Roasted, Boiled)